caixingbo/dcdwone/README.md

 # DC data exchange one

-This application shows use DC-DW-One
+This application shows use DC-DW-One beta

  # main
  WebSocket Service port